This Information Applies To: 1290 Infinity (G4226x) and High Performance Autosamplers (G1367x)

-The Peristaltic Pump needs to be replaced if it has stopped working due to worn tubing, if it is leaking, or as part of annual maintenance on the autosampler.
+The Peristaltic Pump needs to be replaced if it has stopped working due to worn tubing, if it is leaking, or as part of annual maintenance of the autosampler.

 Steps to follow:

-- To remove the peristaltic pump, pinch the clips located at the top and bottom of the peristaltic pump and pull the pump straight off the motor rod.
+1. To remove the peristaltic pump, pinch the clips at the top and bottom of the peristaltic pump and pull the pump straight off the motor rod.

-- Line up the hole on the peristaltic pump with the motor rod and then firmly push the new peristaltic pump straight onto the motor rod until the clips at the top and the bottom of the peristaltic pump fully engage with the slits in the wall of the front wall of the autosampler.
+4. Line up the hole on the peristaltic pump with the motor rod.
+Firmly push the new peristaltic pump straight onto the motor rod until the clips at the top and the bottom of the peristaltic pump fully engage with the slits in the front wall of the autosampler.
 You should feel it snap firmly into place.

-- Using either your CDS or the Instrument Control section of Lab advisor, turn on the peristaltic pump to check you have made the peristaltic pump connections correctly, there is no leaks and the flow is in the correct direction from the solvent rinse bottle to the rinse port of the autosampler, the peristaltic pump is correctly connected.
+5. Using either your CDS or the Instrument Control section of Lab advisor, turn on the peristaltic pump.
+If there are no leaks, and the flow runs from the solvent rinse bottle to the rinse port of the autosampler, the peristaltic pump is correctly connected.